-Together with your support, we have provided over $70,000 worth of supplies, services, and financial assistance to Special Education Classrooms, Adriennes Adventures, SEPAC, North Shore Consortium SOAR program, Autism Speaks, Knock Out Foundation, and so much more.
+Together with your support, we have provided over $100,000 worth of supplies, services, and financial assistance to Special Education Classrooms, Adriennes Adventures, SEPAC, North Shore Education Consortium SOAR program, Autism Speaks, Knock Out Foundation, and so much more.

 The Little Ricky Foundation was recognized by the Doug Flutie Foundation and Smith & Wollensky as one of the best Autism organizations in the country for bringing awareness and financial support to a local community.

 Little Ricky Foundation for Autism is holding their Annual Golf Fall Classic Outing on Saturday October 28th at the Ould Newbury Golf Club in Newbury Mass.
 We are limited to 72 golfers.
 Tee time is 1pm. $125 includes Golf & cart/little ricky autism windbreaker/ goody bags for golf/ dinner to follow golf in the beautiful clubhouse.
 Also raffle tickets will be available for purchase in the clubhouse for high end raffle items each valued at over $250.
 NON GOLFERS ARE WELCOME TO JOIN US FOR DINNER for $50 and also can purchase raffle tickets.
 Please text or call me at 7817041300.
 Or email me email@example.com or firstname.lastname@example.org for more info.
 Thank you.
 Rick Freni